RickyOneOS/android_packages_apps_Updater/README.md

 -------------------
-The app sends `GET` requests to the URL defined by the `updater_server_url` resource (or the `lineage.updater.uri` system property) and expects as response, you can find this string on the values folder in this app. a JSON with the following structure:
+The app sends `GET` requests to the URL defined by the `updater_server_url` resource (or the `lineage.updater.uri` system property) and expects as response, you can find this string on the values folder in this app. you should create a JSON with the following structure:
 ```json
 {
   "response": [